 |Average Salary for Kindergarten Teachers in Alaska (2016)*||$73,190 (excludes special education kindergarten teachers)|

 |Degree Field||Elementary education|

 |Testing Requirements||Basic competency exam (BCE) and Praxis subject area exam|

 Step 1: Acquire the Necessary Degree

 Courses in Alaska studies and Alaska multiculturalism are also required by the EED, but these are typically taken no later than two years after receiving the initial teaching certificate.
-At the end of their education, applicants should request a recommendation from a professor in their teacher preparation program, since this is also required for the application process.
+At the end of their program, applicants should request a recommendation from a professor in their teacher preparation program, since this is also required for the application process.

 Step 2: Complete and Pass All State Exams